wordofwarning/wordofwarning.org/current/2015-emergency/evening/index.md

 ####Order of Appearance (*artists/order subject to change*)
 **Please note this is primarily an adult event, see Access Info below.**

-COPY
+COPY TO FOLLOW HERE…

 ####Venue + Booking Details
-Date: Saturday 3 October 2015, 12noon-10pm
+Date: Saturday 3 October 2015, 4pm-10pm (event sarts at 12noon)
 [Venue: Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
 Tickets: FREE no booking required, come + go as you please.
 *N.B.
 Some limited capacity shows have sign-up sheets on the day, others operate on a first come, first served basis.*